flowroute/flowroute-numbers-php/README.md

 #### `createNewRoute ($routeName,$type,$value;)`<a name=createroute></a>

 The `createNewRoute` method is used to create a new inbound route.
+A new inbound route can then be applied to a phone number using the [`update`](#updateroute) method.

 #####Usage

-Add the following lines between `use FlowrouteNumbersLib\Models\Route` and `?>`:

 	$response = $irc->createNewRoute('routeName','type','value');
 	print_r($response);

->**Important:** `$response` is a variable that can be assigned any name of you choose, and of any length; however, the name you choose you must be used consistently within the PHP file.

 The method takes the following parameters: